EvilEyedPigeon/udacity-fsnd-p5-linux-server-config/README.md

     - Remote connections are dissabled (by default) in `/etc/postgresql/9.3/main/pg_hba.conf`

-2. VM can be remotely logged into.

-    See how to access the server at the top of this file.

-3. Web-server has been configured to serve the Item Catalog application as a wsgi app.
+2. Web-server has been configured to serve the Item Catalog application as a wsgi app.

     - Install [Apache][8] web server and [mod_wsgi][9]:
       ```